quixio/quix-streams/docs/connectors/sinks/custom-sinks.md

     tags_keys=["tag"]
 )

-# The Influx sink will write to InfluxDB after processing 1000 messages
-# across all assigned partitions.
+# The sink will write to InfluxDB across all assigned partitions.
 sdf.sink(influx_sink)
 ```